 No two sets of teeth or their customized dental implant treatments are exactly the same.
 Therefore, the costs – as well as the number of appointments required – will also vary depending on your particular needs.
 Dr. Shin recommends consulting with a dental implant expert who can conduct a comprehensive examination to best determine your needs and the associated fees.
 Discussing payment arrangements and potential coverage from your insurance carrier are important steps in the planning process.

 Can any dentist place dental implants?

 Dental implants are sophisticated dental devices that must be placed carefully to minimize complications or implant failure.
-For the best results, it is important that you choose a dental implant expert who has the proper education, training and competence in implant dentistry.
-Each expert at Smile Well Dental have a minimum 15 years of experience, which is what you should typically aim for with these specialized treatments.
+For the best results, it is important that you choose a dental implant expert who has the proper education, training, and competence in implant dentistry.
+Each expert at Smile Well Dental has a minimum of 15 years of experience, which is what you should typically aim for with these specialized treatments.

 Where can I find a knowledgeable dental implant dentist?